levyofi/Zlotnick_et_al_NCLIM_2024/Code/final_analysis/README.md

 The statistical description for locations with at least 10% tree canopy cover is executed in 'get_stats_for_regions_with_trees.R'.

 ### Figures
 To create the figures, the `main.R` should be executed.
-This file first executes the R scripts in the `data_editing` folder and then executes the figure creation R scripts located in the `figures` folder.
+This file first executes the R scripts in the `data_editing` folder and then executes the figure creation R scripts in the `figures` folder.
-The figures will be created in a directory named 'results'.
+The figures will be created in a directory named `results`.

-For a successful creation of the figures, the directory (`Data/lizard_output_for_analysis`) should include the following files and directories:
+For successful creation of the figures, the directory (`Data/lizard_output_for_analysis`) should include the following files and directories:

 - `sums.csv` (file)
 - `deep_data` (directory)